 Clyde Finklea revisits the interpretation of John 15:2 , which reads in most translations, "every branch that does not bear fruit, He takes way."
 This is assumed by many to mean "get rid of."
 Dr. Bruce Wilkinson, in his book, The Secret. . .

 Gideon began his life as a coward, became a conqueror, and ended a compromiser, all the while needing assurances from God to bolster his flagging faith.

 Richard Ritenbaugh acknowledges that although many in God's church have gone through sore trials and tests of sorts, virtually no one has gone through the nightmarish persecutions suffered by the early Christians in Imperial Rome.
 Because most of us have l. . .

 Many in God's church have believed that humanity cannot be "at one" with God until Satan has been bound at the beginning of the Millennium.
-This misunderstanding, David Grabbe contends, has come about due to a general failure to grasp significant truths about the completed atoning work of Jesus Christ, something that Satan has no part in.
+This misunderstanding, David Grabbe contends, has come about due to a general failure to grasp significant truths ab. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.